French polishing has been used for finishing musical instruments for hundreds of years, is still the preferred method of finishing classical guitars.

-The DVD will be available to buy direct from me through this website (using PayPal), and will also be for sale on Amazon, and from some luthier's suppliers.
+The DVD will be available to buy direct from me through this website (using PayPal), and from some luthier's suppliers.
 Cost will be £45, including postage and packing within the UK, or £48, including postage and packing overseas.

 "Many practical skills can be learnt by reading a relevant book on the subject, but learning to play a musical instrument is not one of them; we all know how important it is to be taught properly by a good musician who is also a communicative teacher.